liruiluo/cursor-auto-continue/COMPLETE_PUBLISHING_STEPS.md

 2. Sign in with a Microsoft Account
 3. If you don't already have a publisher, choose "Create Publisher"
 4. Fill in the details:
-   - Publisher ID: `risa-labs` (this should match the "publisher" field in package.json)
+   - Publisher ID: `risalabs` (this should match the "publisher" field in package.json)
    - Display Name: `Risa Labs`
    - Detailed description about your organization
 5. Complete the registration process